kumbulanit/t-sql/tech company/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

 -- Single query with CASE (generally more efficient) SELECT
     DepartmentID,
-    COUNT(CASE WHEN Salary > 70000 THEN 1 END) AS HighSalary,
+    COUNT(CASE WHEN BaseSalary > 70000 THEN 1 END) AS HighSalary,
-    COUNT(CASE WHEN Salary BETWEEN 40000 AND 70000 THEN 1 END) AS MidSalary,
+    COUNT(CASE WHEN BaseSalary BETWEEN 40000 AND 70000 THEN 1 END) AS MidSalary,
-    COUNT(CASE WHEN Salary < 40000 THEN 1 END) AS LowSalary
+    COUNT(CASE WHEN BaseSalary < 40000 THEN 1 END) AS LowSalary
 FROM Employees
 GROUP BY DepartmentID;

 -- vs. Multiple separate queries (less efficient)
--- SELECT DepartmentID, COUNT(*) FROM Employees WHERE Salary > 70000 GROUP BY DepartmentID;
+-- SELECT DepartmentID, COUNT(*) FROM Employees WHERE BaseSalary > 70000 GROUP BY DepartmentID;
--- SELECT DepartmentID, COUNT(*) FROM Employees WHERE Salary BETWEEN 40000 AND 70000 GROUP BY DepartmentID;
+-- SELECT DepartmentID, COUNT(*) FROM Employees WHERE BaseSalary BETWEEN 40000 AND 70000 GROUP BY DepartmentID;
--- SELECT DepartmentID, COUNT(*) FROM Employees WHERE Salary < 40000 GROUP BY DepartmentID;
+-- SELECT DepartmentID, COUNT(*) FROM Employees WHERE BaseSalary < 40000 GROUP BY DepartmentID;
 ```

 ### 2. Simple vs. Searched CASE Performance